Listening to music on a PC via a network (Windows 7) (Windows Media Player)

-- Connect the speaker and a PC to the same network.
+- Connect the home audio system and the PC to the same network.

-Connect the speaker and the PC to the same SSID of your wireless router.
+Connect the home audio system and the PC to the same SSID of the wireless router.

-The LINK indicator lights up in orange or pink when the connection is complete.
+The NETWORK indicator lights up in white when the home audio system is connected to your network.

 - Start [Windows Media Player] in the PC.